getludic/ludic/docs/catalog.md

 form = Form(*fields)
 ```

 The `create_fields` function generates form fields from annotations.
-It generates only fields which are annotated with the `FieldMeta` dataclass:
+It generates only fields that are annotated with the `FieldMeta` dataclass:

 ```python
 @dataclass